Revolutionary-Games/Thrive/doc/style_guide.md

   `if` but a comment like "Player is alive" should be inside the braces of the `if` statement.

-- Prefer to not specifying value for variables or constants explicitly in the comments as they can easily get outdated when somebody changes the actual values.
-If it has to be specified, care **must** be taken to always update this comment whenever the value is changed.
+- Prefer to not specify the value for variables or constants explicitly in the comments as they can easily get outdated when somebody changes the actual values.
+If it has to be specified, care **must** be taken to always update that comment whenever the value is changed.

 - The `returns` section of an XML can be omitted if it adds nothing valuable.
 For example a method like `public List<Organelle>